Is hugelkultur in Scandinavia a good idea?

 Currants grow well in sun or partial shade, the more sun they get the larger the harvest will be, but they do not like it too warm.
 Plants may drop their leaves when temperatures exceed 29°C (85°F ) for an extended period of time.
 In some areas in Scandinavia this might be an issue.

-Currants can be planted slightly deeper than they grew in their nursery container, this is quite the opposite of what one would do with a tree.
+Currants can be planted slightly deeper than they grew in their nursery container, which is quite different from tree planting.
 Space them 4 to 5 feet apart.
-Water rigorously after planting and apply a good layer of mulch of organic origin around the plants.
+Water rigorously after planting and apply a good layer of mulch around the plants.

-Pruning currant shrubs in very early spring by removing the oldest wood is helpful for the plant as well in both maintaining its form and leading to a bigger, healthier harvest.
+Prune currant shrubs in very early spring by removing the oldest wood to maintain their form and ensure a healthier harvest.

-These plants may easily suffer from a lack of nitrogen, so having some sort of nitrogen fixation plants, like legumes (beans and peas) or goumi berries will help.
-As usual; don’t overdo it.
+Currants may suffer from a lack of nitrogen.
+Planting nitrogen-fixing plants like legumes (beans and peas) or goumi berries nearby can help, but be careful not to overdo it.

 Something quite new: Goumi berry